openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 .. note::
-   The |current_release_formal_name| release is only compatible with Debian 12 (bookworm), Ubuntu 22.04 (Jammy Jellyfish), Ubuntu 24.04 (Noble Numbat), CentOS 9 Stream, and derivitives of CentOS Stream/RHEL such as Rocky Linux.
+   The |current_release_formal_name| release is only compatible with Debian 12 (bookworm), Ubuntu 22.04 (Jammy Jellyfish), Ubuntu 24.04 (Noble Numbat), CentOS 9 Stream, CentOS 10 Stream, and derivatives of CentOS 9 Stream/RHEL such as Rocky Linux.

 The next step is to bootstrap Ansible and the Ansible roles for the development environment.